schittarath3/VR-Shopping/README.md

 ## How we built it 🛠
 We used Unity to build a prototype grocery store for navigation and to integrate VR 🥽 for user interactions with the grocery store.
 We also used Figma for creating mockups on this DevPost.

-## Challenges we ran into ⚔️
-*Setting up github
-*Create github branch
-*Finding models
-*Setting up VR on Unity is difficult due to different laptop OS’s.
-The VR headset would work on some but not others.

-## Accomplishments 🏆
-Setting up the game was itself an accomplishment

 ## What’s Next ⏭
 We hope to also extend the simulator to incorporate challenges.
 Fastest checkout, memorization challenges, etc. Maybe even an esports league for grocery shopping.
 The possibilities are endless!